Hohtenn railway station

 Hohtenn is a railway station in the Swiss canton of Valais and municipality of Steg-Hohtenn.
-The station is located on the Lötschberg line of the BLS AG.
+The station is located on the Lötschberg line of the BLS AG and is served as a request stop.
 It takes its name from the village of Hohtenn that lies just over 1 km from, and 253 m below, the station.

-The station is served by the following passenger train:
+Services

+As of the December 2024 timetable change the following services stop at Hohtenn: